- History of EFT

 Gary Craig, founder of EFT, for bringing EFT so generously to the world.

-Peter Graham, EFT Master and friend, whom I did EFT training in Levels 1 to 3.
-His workshops, conducted in Perth, Australia are very good.
+EFT Master (retired), whom I did EFT training in Levels 1 to 3.

 Steve Wells, who I worked with for several years and whose process SET has added to my knowledge.